 Spirituality at St Bartholomew's

-‘Looking in, Looking Out, Looking Up’
+‘Looking in, Looking Up, Looking Out’

 Why is spirituality important?